 Residents will be notified in advance of any pipelaying works taking place in the area and subsequent reinstatement of affected roads.
-All reinstatement works will be carried out in line with Department for Infrastructure requirements.
+All reinstatement works will be carried out in line with Department for Infrastructure and Council requirements as appropriate.

 Minimising impact